 You can publish an article in www.medicopress.media as long as it meets the organization’s editorial principles and best practices of independent Medical Journalism (MJ).

-MedicoPRESS is an organization that works with journalists and medical researchers to promote high quality and independent MJ.
+MedicoPRESS, which is owned by ResearchCOM, a research communication company based in Dar es Salaam, works with journalists and medical researchers to promote high quality and independent MJ.
 The overall aim is to raise the profile of medical research in Tanzania, East Africa and beyond.

 In doing so, MedicoPRESS seeks to empower medical experts/health researchers to communicate complex issues of public health importance in plain English but; with a journalistic flair.